Revanth-03/revanth-todos-list/README.md

 # React ToDo List App
 This is a simple ToDo List application built using React.
 It allows the user to add new tasks, view completed tasks, edit existing tasks, and delete tasks.
 The application is designed with a clean and responsive user interface using Bootstrap.
 This application can be used as a starting point for building more complex ToDo List applications.

-The app is hosted on GitHub Pages and can be accessed at [https://revanth-03.github.io/imdbclone.github.io/index.html](https://revanth-03.github.io/imdbclone.github.io/index.html).
+The app is hosted on Firebase and can be accessed at [https://react-todos-app-18640.web.app/](https://react-todos-app-18640.web.app/).

 ## Table of Contents